Applications for 2026–2027 are open!

 Will BRYC help me pay for college?

 BRYC covers most of a Fellow’s fees for ACT registration; ACT score reports; and college and scholarship applications.
 We also provide Fellows with funds to help with their college transition.
 BRYC offers exclusive competitive scholarship opportunities for Fellows interested in healthcare, business, or legal fields.
-Otherwise, we help Fellows find and secure their own scholarships!
+Otherwise, we help Fellows find and secure their own financial aid.

 If I'm in BRYC, am I guaranteed a scholarship?